magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 # Tutorial 16 - On pleasing TDD practitioners

-In the [previous tutorial][1] we looked at the problem of using a single JVM to run multiple `boot` tasks supporting Bret Victor's Immediate Feedback Prinsociple and the Test Driven Development (TDD) workflow.
-While we are approaching that objective, we have ended up with a few questions about the
-`tdd` task we defined.
+In the [previous tutorial][1] we looked at the problem of using a single JVM to run multiple `boot` tasks supporting Bret Victor's Immediate Feedback Principle and the Test Driven Development (TDD) workflow.
+While we are approaching that objective, we have ended up with a few questions about the `tdd` task we defined.
 Namely, is it possible to define the `tdd` task so that it is parameterizable, while also keeping some sane defaults for typical usage?

 In this tutorial we're going to answer that question by introducing the `boot`'s